Two New Clinical Trials

 “There is a quickly growing body of peer-reviewed research and a new clinical appreciation for and understanding of the aetiology of chronic diseases,” Dr Markman said.
 “The gut-brain, gut-kidney and gut-heart axis are absolutely fundamental to treating chronic disease.
 Our microbiota (the families of billions of bacteria, viruses and other microbes sharing our intestinal tracts) influence our general health and mental well-being.”

 Early-round investors in SYMBYX include leading biomedical, medical device and venture capital investors.
-The company will likely commence a further round of capital raising in the US later this year.
+The company will likely commence a further round of capital raising in 2023.

 Dr Markman, CEO, is available for interview.